To access available investments and market insights, please select your audience (required).

 We drive our mission and extend the effectiveness of Foundation grant-making by leveraging the time and talent of Neuberger Berman employees in the greater New York area and other cities where there is a significant employee presence.
 This translates to working directly with children through mentoring, tutoring and job readiness coaching, as well as providing pro bono assistance to nonprofit staff to increase their capacity to serve their clients.

-While we volunteer with over 80% of our grantees globally, two of our key community partners receive the highest level of service from our employees—allowing us to create a positive, critical impact on both of these organizations and the children they serve.
+While we volunteer with over 75% of our grantees globally, three of our key community partners receive the highest level of service from our employees—allowing us to create a positive, critical impact on these organizations and the children they serve.

 The Association to Benefit Children (ABC) is a "best-in-class" organization dedicated to fostering academic readiness and life preparedness for disadvantaged children and their families through comprehensive services designed to permanently break the cycle of poverty.
 ABC receives significant funding from the Foundation and has welcomed hundreds of Neuberger Berman employee volunteers throughout our longstanding collaboration.

 Frederick Douglass Academy II (FDA II) is a public school in Harlem that seeks to provide predominantly low-income students with an educational foundation that will enable them to succeed and thrive in and beyond college.
 Launched in 2015 under the leadership of a committee of dedicated employees, and in partnership with pencil - our alliance focuses on three major areas prioritized by the school: college and career awareness; academic enrichment in mathematics; and school resource development.
 In 2016, Neuberger Berman was the proud recipient of pencil’s “Emerging Partnership Award” due to our work with FDA II.